-- Transport for NSW offers a concession on private mooring licences to holders of Pensioner Concession Cards and Repatriation Health Cards. - A motor vehicle registration fee exemption is provided for Mobile Disability Conveyance. - Motorcycle Operator Skill Test Free Riding Skill Test for pensioners. - Pensioners and other concession card holders get free Mobility Parking Scheme permits (if they also have a mobility disability). - NSW Photo Cards are free for pensioners and seniors cardholders.
+- Transport for New South Wales offers a concession on private mooring licences to holders of Pensioner Concession Cards and Repatriation Health Cards. - A motor vehicle registration fee exemption is provided for Mobile Disability Conveyance. - The Driver Knowledge Test is free for some learner drivers New South Wales State Emergency Service, New South Wales Rural Fire Service and New South Wales Volunteer Rescue Association volunteers/personnel, participants in the Driver Licensing Access Program and drivers undertaking the test within a Correction Centre or Juvenile Justice Centre. - Driving Tests Pensioners are able to sit driving tests for free. - Motorcycle Operator Skill Test Pensioners are able to sit their motorcycle operator skills test for free. - Pensioners and other concession card holders get free Mobility Parking Scheme permits (if they also have a mobility disability).